48 Hours in Orlando: Things to Do Besides Theme Parks

 Hawkers Asian Street Fare is an Asian fusion tapas joint that’s incredibly popular with the locals for a good reason…the food is amazing.
 Try the roti, pork belly bao, and the flight of tea-flavored creme brûlées.

 Loch Haven Park is home to more than a few great museums (the Orlando Science Center, the Orlando Museum of Art, the Orlando Garden Club, to name a few), and it’s also where “The Mayor” lives.
 The Mayor is what locals call the epic oak tree, one of Florida’s oldest and biggest, that stands in the park.

 Rabbit terrine, bacon chops, and house-made charcuterie are the kinds of things you’ll find on the menu at The Ravenous Pig (a gastropub that marries classic pub grub with gourmet flair in a setting that is picture-perfect).

 The best time of year to visit Orlando for a 48-hour adventure:

 Summers in Orlando bring hot, humid weather, thunderstorms, and large crowds.
 September and October are ideal for crowds and weather if you can manage it, but the most popular (and most expensive) times to visit often revolve around school breaks (spring, winter, and summer vacations).

 Ready to experience the non-theme park side of Orlando yourself?
 Let us know your weekend Orlando plans on Twitter.

 You May Also Like

-Georgia’s sprawling capital city is best known for its role in the Civil Rights movement, inspiring loads of hip hop and R&B artists, its Southern hospitality, and, of course, everything Coca-Cola.
-Atlanta is growing pretty rapidly, and so there’s always something new and exciting to eat or see in town, as well as tons of […]
+Georgia’s sprawling capital city is best known for its role in the Civil Rights movement, inspiring loads of artists in both hip-hop and R&B, Southern hospitality, and of course, everything Coca-Cola.
+Atlanta is growing pretty rapidly, so there’s always something new and exciting in town to see, eat, or do—as well as tons of classic […]